The Top 10 Playwright Alternatives in 2024

 There you have it: The top 10 Playwright alternatives on the market today.
 Please feel free to reference this page and the comparison table above whenever you need.
 It’s helpful for quickly identifying the strengths of a certain tool, and whether or not it’s a paid SaaS or open-source.

 Although we’ve mentioned it a few times here today, I’ll stress once more that just because a tool is open-source, it doesn’t mean that it will never cost you anything.
-All open source means in this case is that you host it yourself, which will come with its own costs.
+All open source means in this case is that you host it yourself, which will come with its own costs, especially the developer salaries.

 Above all else, we’ll take these final moments to encourage you to do your research and see which tool is best for you.
 If you’re still a big fan of Playwright, but not so much the self-hosting, then don't forget that Better Stack can run those scripts for you!